RickSanchezGlober/agtech-automation-front/README.md

 ## Requirements

-* Install Java JDK 11
+* Install Java 11
 * Install Maven
 * Create environment variable (JAVA_HOME and MAVEN_HOME)
+* Install Allure (To install Allure, download and install Scoop) [download here](https://docs.qameta.io/allure/#_installing_a_commandline)
+* If you do not have administrator permission on your computer to install Allure [see more](https://github.com/ScoopInstaller/Install#for-admin)

 ## Running the scenarios